TheAxelander/OpenBudgeteer/README.md

 ## Quick Start

-For a quick ramp-up up of OpenBudgeteer using Docker and Sqlite use below command or docker compose.
+For a quick ramp-up up of OpenBudgeteer using Docker and MariaDB use below command or docker compose.

 ### docker run